Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 2) COURSES (Course Data) - courses.csv
 --------------------------------------
-The course data has all the details of the courses.
+The course data has all the relevant details of the courses.

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------